villysiu/yum_tea_sb/Readme.md

 # YumTea #
-This is the backend API for a tea e-commerce website.
+This is the backend API for a tea e-commerce application built with Springboot, secured by Spring Security and JWT.
-It is a Springboot application with Maven developed in Intellij IDEA.

-The Frontend is created in **React.js** and can be found here: https://github.com/villysiu/yumtea_sb_frontend
+The Frontend is developed in **React.js** and can be found here: https://github.com/villysiu/yumtea_sb_frontend

 Youtube: Coming soon